-All students in IBS degree and certificate programs, including GTU M.A. students affiliated with IBS, are eligible for IBS Student Scholarships.
 Members of the Buddhist Churches of America, the Jōdo Shinshū Hongwanji-ha, and other organizations and individual donors have generously raised funds in support of IBS Student Scholarships.
+All degree and certificate program students, including GTU M.A. students affiliated with IBS, are eligible for IBS Student Scholarships.